Arun-kushwaha007/Deadline/README.md

-# 🚀 DeadlineX – The Smart Team Task Manager
+# 🚀 CollabNest – Your team's workspace.
+Tasks, teams & conversations — all in one place.

-DeadlineX is a full-stack collaborative task management and communication platform built for fast-paced teams.
+CollabNest is a full-stack collaborative task management and communication platform built for fast-paced teams.
 It blends powerful task tracking, real-time notifications, team communication, and more.

 ---